teksi/wastewater/docs/en/user-guide/layerexplanations/namingconventions.rst

 * Layer names without prefix

-This shows you, that you find the table in the tww_od-schema or (if the are in the layer-group "Value Lists", you find them in schema tww_vl.
+This shows you, that you find the table in the tww_od-schema or (if the are in the layer-group "Value Lists", you find them in schema tww_vl).
 If you are not sure in which schema to look for the table: place the mouse over the layer and look in the yellow popup-box for 'table="tww_*'.

 * Layer Names that begin with vw_